huggingface/text-generation-inference/docs/source/conceptual/streaming.md

     />
 </div>

 With token streaming, the server can start returning the tokens one by one before having to generate the whole response.
-Users can have a sense of the generation's quality earlier than the end of the generation.
+Users can have a sense of the generation's quality before the end of the generation.
 This has different positive effects:

 * Users can get results orders of magnitude earlier for extremely long queries.
 * Seeing something in progress allows users to stop the generation if it's not going in the direction they expect.